Huey P. Newton

-Newton was known for being an advocate of self-defense and used his position as a leader within the Black Panther Party to welcome women and LGBT people into the party, holding the belief that homosexuals "might be the most oppressed people".
+He was tried for, but ultimately not convicted of the criminal homicides of a police officer and a prostitute.
+He was convicted of, and incarcerated on separate occasions for weapons and embezzlement offenses.
+He was accused of rape, and complicity in other targeted violence.
+He was himself murdered in 1989.

 Biography

 Early life and education

 Newton was born in Monroe, Louisiana in 1942 during World War II, the youngest child of Armelia Johnson and Walter Newton, a sharecropper and Baptist preacher.
 His parents named him after Huey Long, former governor of Louisiana.
-Monroe is located in Louisiana's Ouachita Parish, which has a history of violence against blacks since Reconstruction.
-According to a 2015 report by the Equal Justice Initiative, from 1877 to 1950, a total of 37 black people were documented as lynched in that parish.
-Most murders had taken place around the turn of the 20th century.
-This was the fifth-highest total of lynchings of any county in the Southern United States.
+The surrounding Ouachita Parish has had a history of violence against Black people since the Reconstruction era.

-As a response to the violence, the Newton family migrated to Oakland, California, participating in the second wave of the Great Migration of African-Americans out of the South.
-The Newton family was close-knit, but quite poor.
-They moved often within the San Francisco Bay Area during Newton's childhood.
+To escape the violence of Louisiana, the Newton family migrated to Oakland, California, participating in the second wave of the Great Migration of African-Americans out of the South.
+The family was close-knit but quite poor, and they moved often within the San Francisco Bay Area during Newton's childhood.
 Despite this, Newton said he never went without food and shelter as a child.
-As a teenager, he was arrested several times for criminal offenses, including gun possession and vandalism at age 14.
+As a teenager, he was arrested several times, including for gun possession and vandalism at age 14.
 Growing up in Oakland, Newton stated that he was "made to feel ashamed of being black".

 In his autobiography Revolutionary Suicide, he wrote:

-Newton graduated from Oakland Technical High School in 1959.
+Newton graduated from Oakland Technical High School in 1959 while being functionally illiterate.
+He later learned to read through the help of his older brother Melvin Newton reading him poetry as well as studying Plato's Republic.
 He attended Merritt College, where he earned an Associate of Arts degree in 1966.
-Plato's Republic was an influential work in Newton's early adult life; he told the court during the trial for the killing of officer John Frey, that he had learned to read from studying the Republic.
+Plato's Republic influenced Newton's early adult world view; he told the court during the trial for the killing of officer John Frey, that he had learned to read from studying the Republic.
 After that, he started "questioning everything".
 In his autobiography, Revolutionary Suicide, he states: "Most of all, I questioned what was happening in my own family and in the community around me."

 Newton continued his education, studying at San Francisco Law School, and the University of California at Santa Cruz, where he earned a bachelor's degree.
-He was a member of Phi Beta Sigma.
+He was a member of Phi Beta Sigma fraternity.
 He later continued his studies and, in 1980, he completed a PhD in social philosophy at Santa Cruz.